I made this page for this recipe, I first posted it on blog as article January 9, 2017

 Below are pictures of the process I go through to make soy milk and okara.

 I start the night before by washing 1 cup of soy beans very well.
 If you haven’t washed dried soybeans before, you will be surprised that they foam like they have soap on them!
 All beans sort of foam but soybeans are very foamy.
 As I wash the beans, I pick out any beans that look bad.
 I wash very well, then rinse well, and then place washed beans in a stainless steel or enamel ware pot and put at least 6 cups of water, cover and let soak all night.
 The next morning dump the beans and water into a colander and rinse well again.
 The beans will have absorbed water and doubled or tripled in size.
 You will have about 3 cups of soy beans now, and that is enough to make 48 oz of soy milk.
+If you want a richer thicker milk don’t add as much water.
+You can taste it and decide for yourself if you want to add more water.
 Soy beans have to be cooked for a minimum of 20 minutes in order to inactivate an enzyme that is bad for digestion.
 Cooking the beans also eliminates the “beany” flavor.

 After cooking the beans for 20 minutes then either let set until room temperature or drain into a colander and rinse well.
+No matter which method just be sure you dump away that cooking water and rinse beans very well before using the beans.
 Then place about 1 cup in blender and add spring water as you will see in pictures below.

 The homemade soy milk keeps for 3 to 5 days in refrigerator.
 Mine doesn’t last that long because I use it in most everything I cook.